mario-areias/blog/content/post/retrofit-path-traversal.md

 tags = ["path traversal", "cve", "injection"]
 +++

+> **Update**: CVE created [CVE-2018-1000850](https://nvd.nist.gov/vuln/detail/CVE-2018-1000850).
+For some reason, the wording on the CVE is quite confusing.
+That is not what I submitted.
+Hope they fix it soon.

 [Retrofit](https://github.com/square/retrofit/) is a type-safe HTTP client for Android and Java developed by Square, Inc. It is a very popular library with over 30k starts in Github and more than 120 contributors.

 I found a path traversal vulnerability when using `encoded=true` on `@Path` parameters.
 Below is an unit test reproducing the issue.
 This test was added on `RequestFactoryTest` class (it is not upstream though).